mythLabs/translate/README.md

 # translate

-A React app with language Internationalization with help of React Context API.
+A React app with basic language Internationalization with help of React Context API.

 ## How to use

 ### npm install
 ### npm start

+#### click on the country flag to change language